smoothstepdesign/Multisite-Language-Switcher/hooks-filters-and-actions.md

 ## msls\_admin\_validate ##

-You can use this filter if you want to add some custom validation for an input field in configuration page of the plugin.
+You can use this filter if you want to add some custom validation for an input field in the configuration page of the plugin.

 Example:

 {% gist lloc/5f922fc770d818365992 msls_admin_validate.php %}

-*This can be useful if you added your own input fields to this page.*
+*This can be useful if you have added your own input fields to this page.*

 ## msls\_blog\_collection\_construct ##